LuisaGroup/luisa-compute-rs/README.md

 Safety checks such as OOB is generally not available for GPU backends.
 As it is difficult to produce meaningful debug message in event of a crash.
 However, the Rust backend provided in the crate contains full safety checks and is recommended for debugging.

 ## Citation
-When using luisa-compute-rs in an academic project, please cite
+When using luisa-compute-rs in an academic project, we encourage you to cite
 ```bibtex
 @misc{LuisaComputeRust
     author = {Xiaochun Tong},